Regular propagators of bilinear quantum systems: Higher order norm estimates for mildly coupled systems

 The invertibility of $A$ is needed to ensure that $\|\cdot\|_{k/2}$ is a norm equivalent to the graph norm of $D(|A|^{k/2})$.
-The use of the associated norm is due to the interpolation criterion we use below. \end{remark}
+The use of the associated norm is due to the interpolation criterion used in Lemma~\ref{Lem:kfeps-sfeps} below. \end{remark}

+\begin{remark} The quantity $c_k(A,B)$ is related to the growth abscissa of $B$ in $D(|A|^{k/2})$.
+The link between the growth abscissa and the spectral radius of a semigroup on a Hilbert space is considered in~\cite[Section 3]{Pruss}. \end{remark}

-For the systems encountered in the physics literature, the operator $A$ is skew-adjoint with at least two isolated eigenvalues.
+\begin{remark} For many systems encountered in the physics literature, the operator $A$ is skew-adjoint with a spectral gap.
 Hence the invertibility of $A$ can be obtained by replacing $A$ by $A-\lambda \mathrm{i}$ for a suitable $\lambda$ in $\R$.
-Notice that this translation on $A$ only induces a global phase shift on the propagator that is physically irrelevant (i.e., undetectable by observations).
+Notice that this translation on $A$ only induces a global phase shift on the propagator that is physically irrelevant (i.e., undetectable by observations). \end{remark}

-The following proposition gives another characterization of the weak-coupling using Hille-Yosida Theorem. \begin{proposition} Let $k$ be a non negative real.
-A couple of skew-adjoint operators $(A,B)$ { with $A$ invertible} is \emph{$k$\-{-}\FEPS\ } if and only if $B$ is closed in $D(|A|^{k/2})$, and there exists $\omega$ such that for every real $\lambda$, $|\lambda|>\omega$ belongs to the resolvent set of $B$ and for such $\lambda$
+The following proposition gives another characterization of mild coupling using Hille--Yosida Theorem. \begin{proposition} Let $k$ be a nonnegative real.
+A pair of skew-adjoint operators $(A,B)$ { with $A$ invertible} is \emph{$k$\-{-}{mildly coupled} } if and only if $B$ is closed in $D(|A|^{k/2})$, and there exists $\omega$ such that